 Instant Pot Spinach Mushroom Egg Bites are the ultimate breakfast or brunch.
-These pressure cooker mini frittatas are easy to make and perfect as low carb, high-protein portable snack.
+These pressure cooker mini frittatas are easy to make and perfect as low carb, high-protein portable snacks.

 If you love Starbucks Sous Vide egg bites, you’d be happy to know you can make them right in your own home quicker than it would take you to pass through their drive-thru.
 These copycat mini frittatas are not only easy to put together, but they’re also customizable and cost cheaper than the arm and a leg you pay at the fancy coffee shop.

 I like a mixture of mushrooms, spinach, sweet peppers, and crisp bacon but feel free to swap with your choice of omelet fixings.
-Chopped ham, sun-dried tomatoes, chives, browned pork sausage, prosciutto, zucchini, and red onions are just of few of the possibilities.
+Here are a few suggestions below.

 Place about a teaspoon of the vegetable filling in each of the holes and top off with the egg and milk mixture.

 Sprinkle the tops with shredded cheese.
-I mainly use whatever I have on hand which in this case was Cheddar jack, but any of your favorite cheeses such as Parmesan, swiss, mozzarella, goat cheese, feta, or gouda are also great options.
+I mainly use whatever I have on hand which in this case was Cheddar jack, but other cheeses such as Parmesan, swiss, mozzarella, goat cheese, feta, or gouda are also great options.

 Pour about 1 1/2 to 2 cups water in the Instant Pot, place the steamer rack, and then position the silicone mold on top of the rack.